 Torbjörn Magnusson, chairman of the Nomination Committee, +46 8 792 81 12

 Nordea’s vision is to be a Great European bank, acknowledged for its people, creating superior value for customers and shareholders.
 We are making it possible for our customers to reach their goals by providing a wide range of products, services and solutions within banking, asset management and insurance.
-Nordea has around 11 million customers, approx. 1,400 branch offices and is among the ten largest universal banks in Europe in terms of total market capitalisation.
+Nordea has around 11 million customers, approximately 900 branch office locations and is among the ten largest universal banks in Europe in terms of total market capitalisation.
 The Nordea share is listed on the NASDAQ OMX Nordic Exchange in Stockholm, Helsinki and Copenhagen.